ashiksyed00/ashiksyed00/README.md

 - 👋 Hi, I’m @ashiksyed00
 - 👀 I’m interested in Data science and Machine learning
-- 🌱 I’m currently learning Data analytics
+- 🌱 I’m currently working on Data analytics
 - 💞️ I’m looking to collaborate on data science
 - 📫 How to reach me syedashik61@gmail.com